 The management also stated that we should expect slightly higher employee costs (low single digit growth), as the markets in which the company operates are experiencing wage inflation of 3.5% – 4%.
 Besides that, NLB experienced normalization of remuneration of the management which slightly affected the employee costs.

 In line with the company’s expectations, the head-count is decreasing as the bank is replacing some processes with digital responsibilities which they see as a positive trend that will continue in the next year.
 As a result, new provisions for redundancies will appear (mostly in the Slovenian market), which will affect the company’s profitability to a certain extent, though, the management deems that it is necessary for cost discipline and future efficiency improvement.

 In Q4, NLB observed normalization of cost of risk, unlike in Q3 when cost of risk amounted to -31bps, which further boosted the bottom line.
-This does not come as a surprise as it is not plausible to observe negative cost of going forward.
+This does not come as a surprise as it is not plausible to observe negative cost of risk going forward.

 Regarding cross-boarder lending, NLB expects solid growth (especially in Serbia), where they see solid prospects for the bank, as they have intensified cross-border lending.
 As a reminder, due to the EC commitments, NLB was not allowed to provide cross-border lending until the Slovenian State reduced their share in the company down to 25% + 1 share.
 Besides that, the company’s introduction of leasing services is still pending and the company is hoping to launch it in Q1 or Q2 of 2020.